Data Office for Clinical & Translational Research

 References and Resources

-AI & Digital Health Innovation Analytics Platform Documentation Site – This site contains user guides, data dictionaries, and other tools and resources to get U-M researchers started with using the AI & Digitial Health Innovation Analytics Platform to facilitate their research.
+AI & Digital Health Innovation Analytics Platform Documentation Site – This site contains user guides, data dictionaries, and other tools and resources to get U-M researchers started with using the AI & Digital Health Innovation Analytics Platform to facilitate their research.

 DataDirect User Guide – The DataDirect User Guide includes step-by-step instructions, screenshots, and resources for completing frequently-used tasks.
 Please note that as DataDirect evolves, concepts presented in the User Guide will remain accurate, but the screenshots may vary slightly within the DataDirect tool.